stfc/PSyclone/doc/developer_guide/developers.rst

 'psyclone' program could have a '-backend' option added it is not clear this would be useful here as it is expected that the SIR will be output only for certain parts of the PSyIR and (an)other back-end(s) used for the rest.
-It is not yet clear best to do this - perhaps mark regions using a transformation.
+It is not yet clear how best to do this - perhaps mark regions using a transformation.

 It is unlikely that the SIR will be able to accept full NEMO code due to its complexities (hence the comment about using different